ThubelihleMthwane/alx-zero_day/0x03-git/README.md

-My readme has been updated on github interface
+This is my updated readme file on github interface